External Faculty Research Grants

 National Institutes of Health Academic Research Enhancement Award (AREA) Program

 AREA grants support research in the biomedical and behavioral sciences that involves undergraduate students.

 Annual deadlines are Feb.
 25, June 25 and Oct.
 25.

 The National Research Council administers competitive post-doctoral and senior research awards on behalf of a number of U.S. government research agencies with facilities at more than 100 locations throughout the U.S. and abroad.
 Awards are available for scientists and engineers at all stages of their careers.
 Applications are reviewed several times throughout the year.
 Check the website for dates.

 The Research Corporation’s Cottrell Science Awards Program makes grants for both single-investigator and multi-investigator projects.

-rants are aimed at helping early career faculty start active research programs targeting complex scientific problems.
-The grant amount is $35,000 ($75,000 for 2 investigators, $100,000 for three investigators).
+Grants are aimed at helping early career faculty start active research programs targeting complex scientific problems.
+The grant amount is $35,000 ($75,000 for two investigators, $100,000 for three investigators).
 Institutional matching funds (in varying amounts) are required, so it is very important for prospective proposal writers to discuss their plans with the dean of faculty.

 Sloan Foundation Research Fellowships

 The Sloan Foundation research fellowships support faculty within six years of their PhD in chemistry, physics, mathematics, computer science, economics, neuroscience or computational and evolutionary molecular biology, or a related interdisciplinary field.

 Candidates must be nominated by department heads or other senior researchers.
 The annual deadline is September 15.